- 1 What Advantages Are

 -Unacceptable: “Doppelganger has the ability to completely transform his body into that of a different creature, such as a bear, spider, dragon, werewolf, android, etc.” The “etc.” has no clear bounding or obvious continuation.
 None of the listed examples are intuitively related, and the entry could spiral into turning into planet-sized space whales for all the reader knows.
-This forces other players, not to mention staff, to consult a wiki to understand what the character does in the case of an FC, and leaves them completely in the dark in the case of an OC.

 Hard Numbers and Figures